Course Catalog

 Prerequisite: Cantabile or Spirito, and audition.
 (Exceptions may be made for students with at least one year of high school instrumental music or significant choral experience outside of MA.)

-This select choir develops the skills of music literacy, vocal technique and artistic interpretation.
-The Singers share their music in four major concerts a year and in alternate years choir members have the opportunity to travel on tour.
-They sing for chapel services and frequently participate in festivals and church services throughout the metro.
-The choir sings music of all time periods and performs both a cappella and accompanied literature.
-Membership is granted through an audition process where students must demonstrate a good sense of pitch, a basic knowledge of music theory and the ability to read music and carry a vocal part.
-Grading criteria include concert performances, daily theory work, individual lessons with instructor and performance review papers.
+This select choir develops the skills of music literacy, vocal technique, and artistic interpretation.
+They perform their music at four major concerts each year, and every third year, choir members have the opportunity to tour.
+The Singers sing for chapel services and occasionally participate in festivals and church services throughout the metro.
+The choir performs music from all eras, both a cappella and accompanied.
+Membership is granted through an audition process in the spring, where students must demonstrate a good sense of pitch, a basic knowledge of music theory and the ability to read music and carry a vocal part.
+Grading criteria include concert performances, daily theory work, vocal skill assessments, and individual lessons with the instructor.

 Symphonic Wind Ensemble